This page contains affiliate links, meaning I earn a commission if you use those links. I only recommend brands that I use and/or trust.

 How to Start a Successful Blog

 As a food blogger I understand the frustration of not knowing where to begin.
-This guide takes you through starting a blog step-by-step.
+This guide shows you how to start a successful blog step-by-step.
 There are probably hundreds of resources for starting a blog.
 But many if not most are looking to turn a profit.
 They have a wealth of knowledge and are willing to share it for a price.
 Not wrong at all but that means for the newbie, who hasn’t made any money from their work yet, an initial investment is needed presenting a barrier to that knowledge.